dguerri/random-tech-stuff/H4CK1NG G00GL3 Main challenges write-up/index.md

 uid=1000(developer) gid=1000(developer) groups=1000(developer)
 ```

-There is no flag on this machine, but we can find an interesting `todo.txt` in `developer`’s directory:
+There is no flag on this machine, but we can find an interesting `todo.txt` in `developer`'s directory:

 ```text
 developer@googlequanta.com:/home/developer$ cat todo.txt